 Foster Love also provides a place of belonging, support and fellowship for existing foster and adoptive parents.

 We recruit and train all-inclusive foster and adoptive homes to care for the nearly 5,000 Arkansas children in the system.
-We are especially focused on creating accepting homes for LGBTQIA+ foster children.
+We are especially focused on recruiting accepting homes for LGBTQIA+ foster children.

 Foster Love partners with the Arkansas Department of Human Services to provide these services.